 - Not great for drawing or sketching

-5. MEKO Universal Disc Stylus
+5. MEKO Universal Disc Stylus for iPad

 Crafted from aluminum with a steel clip, Meko is the most pen-like stylus in our listing.
 It even has a convex top body, covered with grooved rubber for enhanced grip.
 And quite like a pen, it comes in varied colors like black, blue, purple, pink, and gold.

 The difference is in the nib, as it is replaced by a disc and fabric tip, and here’s where all the magic lies.
 Thin and see-through disc lends you a more authentic writing/drawing experience.
 Whereas the fiber tip with a 3mm radius is excellent for coloring, navigating, and scrolling webpage.